 The primary function is to assist with all retail and educational activities of Willow Creek Farm Preserve’s (WCFP) Learning Barn Farm Shoppe.
 Fiber Artist/Retail Associates will be responsible for supporting the sale of yarn, local products and leading the farm’s interactions with the public through education and engagement with fiber arts for our community.

 - Assist with all retail activities for Learning Barn Farm Shoppe.

 - Assist with the implementation of knitting/crocheting/fiber arts lessons & curriculum for students of all ages and assist in expanding other programming for the community.

 INTERESTED CANDIDATES: Submit resume and cover letter to: firstname.lastname@example.org

 Employment Opportunities – Apprenticeships 2020

 Thank you for your interest in working with us at WCFP!
-We offer Apprenticeships March through Mid-November for a seasonal, hands-on learning experience focusing on farm-based education, Shetland Sheep management, organic berry production, and raised-bed vegetable gardening.
+We offer Apprenticeships March through Mid-November for a seasonal, hands-on learning experience focusing on farm-based education, Shetland Sheep management, organic berry/fruit production, and raised-bed vegetable gardening.